OCLC provides shared discovery experience with WorldCat Local for AdamNet library consortium in Netherlands

 "AdamNet offers a unique combination of collections from academic, public library and cultural heritage institutions," says Eric van Lubeek, Managing Director, OCLC EMEA.
 "These materials represent the best of our culture and will undoubtedly be of interest to a global audience."

 WorldCat Local shared discovery is created, in part, from records catalogued in WorldCat.
-Library records in the Netherlands are contributed to WorldCat via a synchronisation gateway that updates in real-time as libraries catalogue in the Dutch union catalogue, the GGC.
+Library records in the Netherlands are contributed to WorldCat via a synchronization gateway that updates in real-time as libraries catalogue in the Dutch union catalogue, the GGC.
 Data contributed to WorldCat is made accessible via the OCLC WorldShare Platform for re-use through Web services, like the WorldCat Search API and through syndication with partners.
 A full list of syndication partners can be found on the OCLC website.

 Institutions currently participating in AdamNet include: